0Abdalla0div/Typing-game/README.md

 Typing Speed Game
-- in order to try the game just create a file and name it anything.html.
+- in order to try the game just download all the files in a folder and run the html file via browser.
-- copy the code from full-game.html and paste it in your file and have fun.
-- or simply download the full game file.